zjkipping/query-param-control-directive/projects/query-param-control/README.md

 <input [formControl]="fooControl" queryParamsControl paramKey="filter" />
 ```

-You can overrite the value for the `mergeParam` input which defaults to `true`.
+You can override the value for the `mergeParam` input which defaults to `true`.
 This means the element's param will merge with other Query Params.
 If you set this to `false` it will wipe out all the other Query Params it is set.

 ## Current Limitations | TODO